TO SEARCH THIS SITE

 investigation, conducted an arrest sweep.
 Targeted

-In addition to a search and arrests at the corporate
+Kentucky.
+In addition to a search and arrests at the

-Florence, raids were made at residences.
-4 supervisors
+and Florence, raids were made at residences.
+4

-denied any immigration violations and the case against
+Homes has denied any immigration violations and the

-those detained will proceed in Federal District Court for
+case against those detained will proceed in Federal

 .